Social media marketing can be an indispensable tool on your journey to grow revenue and your customer base.

-CEO of Web Marketing Therapy, Lorrie Thomas Ross, says that when done right, “social media marketing works to boost credibility, visibility and sellability”—integral components to growing your revenue and customer base.
+CEO of Web Marketing Therapy, Lorrie Thomas Ross, says that when done right, “social media marketing works to boost credibility, visibility, and sellability”—all of which are integral components to growing your revenue and customer base.

-In this article, we’ll outline three best practices to help you put together an effective strategy for social media marketing and analysis so you can achieve these goals.
+In this article, we outline three best practices to help you put together an effective strategy for social media marketing and analysis so you can achieve these goals.

-Defining your brand means you have identified the type of business you are, the type of customers you serve and how you serve them.
-And, directly tied to your marketing and social media marketing strategy, the type of voice you will use to present your brand to consumers.
+Defining your brand means you have identified the type of business you are, the type of customers you serve, and how you serve them.
+You’ve also directly tied the type of voice you will use to present your brand to consumers to your marketing and social media marketing strategy.

 Your brand is central to garnering loyal customers, which in turn grows your customer base.